GoogleCloudPlatform/container-vm-guestbook-redis-python/README.md

-# ContainerVM Guestbook
+# Container VM Guestbook

-This is a sample on how to use ContainerVMs for a simple guestbook.
+This is a sample on how to use container VMs for a simple guestbook.

 There are 2 containers that get deployed into one VM: